 Living and studying among 200 students representing 65 or so different countries, that was to be expected.
 Besides, one of the reasons I had wanted to “escape” from Nepal had been to set myself free from the various constraints imposed on me by the predominantly Hindu-Nepali culture, systems and people.

 Bit by bit, the discomfort was replaced by an expanded idea of — and sense for — my identity and self accompanied by a sense of pride in my Tibetan heritage, when the two years in Italy were followed by four in the US.

 I took an active interest in and began keenly learning about my culture, our traditions, our spirituality and religion, and our history etc. and also sharing them with others.
+While a study-abroad student at Lancaster University in the UK, I studied Buddhism.
 I began visiting Mustang and my village whenever I could during my regular visits to Nepal!
 In 1994-95, I ran a weekly activity on and gave a presentation about Buddhism at the UWC of the Adriatic.
 In 1996-97, I gave presentations on Mustang and Tibet at Red Cross Nordic UWC in Norway.
 (Click here, here and here for a reproduction of the texts of the presentation on Mustang.)
 In the Summer of 2007, I did something I had had in my bucket list for a long time: I visited Tibet.

 With all that knowledge and understanding about my people and my own self came awareness, which in turn was accompanied, naturally, by changes in my attitudes and behaviors.